 6- Which is Healthier?

-When considering your health, it’s crucial to think about cafestol – a compound present in coffee that has been associated with higher levels of bad cholesterol (LDL).
+When considering your health, it’s essential to think about cafestol – a compound present in coffee that has been associated with higher levels of bad cholesterol (LDL).

 According to McGill University, filtered coffee is generally a better choice in terms of health.